John Calhoun Bell

-John Calhoun Bell (December 11, 1851 – August 12, 1933) was a U.S. Representative from Colorado.
+John Calhoun Bell (December 11, 1851 – August 12, 1933) was an American lawyer and politician who served as a U.S. representative from Colorado from 1893 to 1903.

 Biography

 Born near Sewanee, Tennessee, Bell was the son of Harrison and Rachel Laxon Bell.
 He attended public and private schools in Franklin County, and studied law in Winchester, Tennessee.
 He was admitted to the bar in 1874, and married Susie Abernathy in 1881.

 Career

 Bell moved to Colorado in 1874 and commenced practice in Del Norte, Colorado, moving to Saguache, Colorado, the same year.

 He served as county attorney of Saguache County, Colorado, from 1874 to May 1876.
 He moved to Lake City, Colorado, in 1876, and was elected county clerk of Hinsdale County, Colorado in 1878.
 He served as mayor of Lake City in 1885.
 He moved to Montrose, Colorado, in 1886 and continued the practice of law.
 He was judge of the seventh judicial district of Colorado from 1889 until his resignation in 1892, having been elected to Congress.